-When the month long planning, booking, convincing (myself) ended, and I was standing at the starting point of the journey, it was an unbelievable rush of mixed-bag emotions that I felt!
+When the month long planning, booking, convincing (myself) ended, and I was standing at the starting point of the journey, it was an unbelievable rush of emotions I felt!
 My train was in the evening, Chennai Express (starting of my own movie it seems), from Secunderabad and I was supposed to reach Chennai early in the morning around 6 am.
-I confirmed and reconfirmed with the cab and hotel personnel about my booking and started off the journey.
+I confirmed and reconfirmed with the cab and hotel personnel about my bookings and started off the journey.
 A nice, night long, event-less train journey it was and I reached Chennai safely.
 The cab was there and around 6:30 am and I started off towards my main destination, Pondicherry.

 The road we took, was the much recommended one - the "picturesque East-Coast route"...but I didn't find it too picturesque.
-However, the beach road in Chennai was full of life with runners, joggers, cyclists, so much so that at some point I was considering a cycle trip to Pondicherry some day, which eventually withered off once I reached my destination, thinking about the long route I have to chart otherwise :P (ouch!) .
+However, the beach road in Chennai was full of life with runners, joggers, cyclists, so much so that at some point I was considering a cycling trip to Pondicherry some day, which eventually withered off once I reached my destination, thinking about the long route I have to chart otherwise :P (ouch!) .
 My Samsung S Duos camera wasn't enough to capture the beauty of the route and the unending line of beach resorts with their innovative names.
 So, here is to all you fellow travelers, go there, and be there to experience it on your own :) .